 - Focus on expressing a positive, upbeat outlook; emphasize opportunities and activities that can be helpful today

 If you are preparing a local skatepark project but haven’t taken any steps yet, we encourage you to do so.
-After you’ve introduced the skatepark project to the city, send us a quick message to let us know how it went. (link to PSDG contact form… tbd)
+In our experience, the fastest way to get a skatepark in your community is to get out and engage with your community.

-People looking for more information about skatepark advocacy and development should check out some of the other content available on Skatepark.org.
+If you’re looking for more information about skatepark advocacy and development, check out more of Skatepark.org.